byu-oit/handel/docs/supported-services/route53zone.rst

      - string
      - Yes
      -
      - The DNS name for this hosted zone.
-If this is a public zone, it must end with .byu.edu.
    * - private
      - boolean
      - No
      - false
      - Whether or not this is a private zone.
-If it is a private zone, it is only accessible by the VPCs listed below
+If it is a private zone, it is only accessible by the VPC in your account config file.
-   * - vpcs
-     - List<string>
-     - No
-     - [ <account> ]
-     - List of VPC ids.
-Must only be specified if this is a private zone.
-The special value <account> references the VPC listed in the account configuration.
    * - tags
      - :ref:`route53zone-tags`
      - No
      -
-     - Any tags you want to apply to your Lambda
+     - Any tags you want to apply to your Hosted Zone

 .. _route53zone-tags: